TOWN OF OCEAN CITY

 PUBLIC WORKS ADMINISTRATION AND CONSTRUCTION

-Revenue from sidewalk condemnations decreases $2,500 in FY 20, as much of this effort is being accounted for in the Street paving project.
+Revenue from sidewalk condemnations is budgeted at $7,500, as much of this effort is being accounted for in the Street paving project.
 One-half of this cost is billable to the owners of the condemned sidewalks.
 The Vehicle Franchise fee was re-bid in FY 19 and increased from $32,100 to $38,000 per year.
 Expenses of Public Works Administration are allocated to the divisions of Public Works as General Overhead Expense.
-The allocation charged to Water, Wastewater, Transportation and Airport is shown here as a $409,126 reimbursement to the General Fund.
+The allocation charged to Water, Wastewater, Transportation and Airport is shown here as a $437,462 reimbursement to the General Fund.

 Since FY 09, eleven full-time positions have been eliminated from this division.
 A full-time Facilities Manager position was funded in FY 14, and a full-time carpenter was added to this Division in FY 14 through the elimination of a position in the Transfer Station division.
 In FY 17, a Heavy Equipment Operator position was eliminated and replaced with a Safety/COOP Coordinator.
 One Supervisor position was eliminated and two additional Heavy Equipment Operators were funded in FY 19.
 Currently, there are six employees in the Administrative division and twenty-three employees in the Construction division.
-A step increase effective January 1, 2020 has been included.
-Deductions for Public Works labor charged to Water and Wastewater capital projects and to Street Paving totaling $100,000 have been made.
-This labor deduction is the same as the deduction made in the FY 19 budget.
-An increase in minimum wage to $11/hour is reflected in the Salary and Wage line item in the Council Adopted column.
-Allocations for health insurance, worker’s compensation, and unemployment all decrease for this division.
-Projected pension contributions increase $72,943.
+A step increase effective January 1, 2021 has been included.
+Deductions for Public Works labor charged to Water and Wastewater capital projects and to Street Paving totaling $90,000 have been made.
+This labor deduction is $10,000 less than the deduction made in the FY 20 budget.
+A part-time electrician for Sunfest, Springfest and Winterfest has been funded at $5,600.
+Projected overtime increases $5,000 for this division.
+Allocations for health insurance and retirement increase for this division, while the allocations for retiree health and worker’s compensation decrease.

 CHANGES IN OPERATIONS:

 Sidewalk replacement and condemnation has been reduced to $15,000.
 Costs for concrete disposal are included at $17,500.
-Property taxes on the post office property have been included at $13,094.
-Baltimore Avenue design has been included at $5,000.
+Property taxes on the post office property have been included at $13,831.
+Baltimore Avenue design was included in FY 20 at $5,000.
 Building Maintenance covers maintenance for city-owned buildings such as City Hall, the Art League, the Post Office and the Public Works office buildings.
-Routine building maintenance and the HVAC contracts for these locations have been budgeted at $52,005.
-HVAC repairs recommended by the Public Works Facilities Manager have been budgeted at $52,875 for this division.
+Routine building maintenance and the HVAC contracts for these locations have been budgeted at $67,655.
+HVAC repairs recommended by the Public Works Facilities Manager have been budgeted at $47,000 for this division.
 A replacement roof for City Hall will be budgeted in FY 22.
 Supplies for streets, storm drains and buildings and grounds have been budgeted at $119,890.
 Replacement light poles have been budgeted at a cost of $22,000.
 Snow removal supplies are also included in this category, and $10,500 has been budgeted.
-Replacement equipment including traffic control cones, barrels and barricades, a multi gas detector, and tools have been budgeted at $34,180.
+Replacement equipment including traffic control cones, barrels and barricades, and tools have been budgeted at $13,815.
 Uniforms and safety equipment are budgeted at $13,580.
 ARC flash safety gear for the electricians has been included in the uniform cost at $2,340.
-In Energy, street lighting is the major expense.
+In Energy, street lighting is the major expense, and has been budgeted at $554,832.
 Projected savings from the LED light conversion are $144,630.
 Estimates for vehicle fuel and maintenance increase.
-Allocations for IT services, property insurance, and vehicle lease decrease.
-For FY 20, the bulkhead on Seaweed Lane is scheduled for replacement at $48,000.
-A replacement dump truck, flatbed truck and 2 ton stake body dump truck have been included in Vehicle Trust.
+Allocations for Vehicle Lease, radio equipment lease and insurance increase, while the allocations for IT Services and General Overhead decrease.
+For FY 21, the bulkhead at the Public Works complex is scheduled for replacement at $105,000.
+A 48’ drop deck trailer has been requested at $35,000.
+A replacement dump truck, and a one-ton utility truck have been funded through Vehicle Trust.